DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 testcafe ie tests/sample-fixture.js -e
 ```

+*Related configuration file property*: [skipJsErrors](configuration-file.md#skipjserrors).

 ### -u, --skip-uncaught-errors

 When an uncaught error or unhandled promise rejection occurs on the server during test execution, TestCafe stops the test and posts an error message to a report.
-Note that if you run tests [concurrently](#-c-n---concurrency-n) and such an error occurs in any test, all tests that are running at this moment will fail.

 To ignore these errors, use the `-u`(`--skip-uncaught-errors`) option.